-- Academic Quality - o Florida Poly has good incoming student quality, but low calculus success rate. - The calculus course is rigorous, but fundamental for students. - Predicting Success - Previous pre-calculus experience and recentness of that experience has the highest impact on student success. - Early studies of GRIT and calculus success are being conducted at Florida Poly. - Retention Initiatives - Retention initiatives have been implemented with continuous improvement.
+- o Previous pre-calculus experience and recentness of that experience has the highest impact on student success. - o Early studies of GRIT and calculus success are being conducted at Florida Poly.

+• Retention Initiatives

+o Retention initiatives have been implemented with continuous improvement.